kubeovn/kube-ovn/docs/gateway.md

 # Outgoing traffic

-A gateway is been used to offer public network access fro ovn networked pods. kube-ovn offers two kinds of the gateway, distributed gateway, and centralized gateway.
+A Gateway is used to enable external network connectivity for Pods within the OVN Virtual Network.
+Kube-OVN supports two kinds of Gateways: the distributed Gateway and the centralized Gateway.

-For a distributed gateway, outgoing traffic from ovn networked containers to destinations outside of ovn cidr or cluster ip range will be masqueraded with pod's host.
+For a distributed Gateway, outgoing traffic from Pods within the OVN network to external destinations will be masqueraded with the Node IP address where the Pod is hosted.

-For a centralized gateway, outgoing traffic from ovn networked containers to destinations outside of ovn cidr or cluster ip range will be masqueraded with pod namespace given host.
+For a centralized gateway, outgoing traffic from Pods within the OVN network to external destinations will be masqueraded with the Gateway Node IP address for the Namespace.

 ## Example

-Create the following namespace.
+Add the following annotations when creating the Namespace:

 ```yaml
 apiVersion: v1